Doctoral (PhD) Program – Applied Physiology

-The Doctor of Philosophy in Applied Physiology requires a minimum of 45 credits including 9 credits of dissertation.
-The program is designed to be completed in 4 years.
+The Applied Physiology PhD Program requires a minimum of 46 credits, including 9 credits of dissertation, and is designed to be completed in 4 years.
+Required courses include:

 Students must pass a preliminary examination that tests their general knowledge base in applied physiology and their ability to critically evaluate scientific literature.
+The preliminary examination is an oral exam, content of the exam is usually based on course work taken during the student’s first year of the academic program (KAAP 630 & 631), and an area of study that is consistent with the student’s planned dissertation work.
 The preliminary examination must be completed by the end of the student’s first year of enrollment.